TeamSuman/Publication_Data/README.md

 ## Data
 The Data folder contains the neccessary datasets for DeltaG prediction.
-*   CombiSolv-Exp-8780.csv[1]: This corresponds to CombiSolv-Exp-8780 dataset
+*   CombiSolv-Exp-8780.csv: This corresponds to CombiSolv-Exp-8780 dataset[1]
-*   freesolv.csv[2]: This is the data of FreeSolv dataset
+*   freesolv.csv: This is the data of FreeSolv dataset[2]
-*   mnsol.csv[3]: This represents Minnesota Solvation dataset
+*   mnsol.csv: This represents Minnesota Solvation dataset[3]
 *   full.csv: This is the merged dataset.

 ## Scripts